 Discover the factors that affect the durability of a fixed prosthesis and how to ensure better long-term results.

-A fixed dental prosthesis supported by implants is a solution increasingly sought after by patients who want to recover chewing function, aesthetics and quality of life in a stable and long-lasting way.
+A fixed dental prosthesis on implants is an increasingly sought-after solution for patients who wish to regain chewing function, aesthetics and quality of life in a stable and long-lasting way.

-However, one of the most common questions in consultations remains: how long does a fixed prosthesis last?
+However, one of the most frequent questions in consultation remains: how long does a fixed prosthesis last?

 The answer depends on several factors.
-Although advances in Dentistry, in materials and in digital technology have significantly increased the longevity of oral rehabilitations, the durability of a fixed prosthesis is directly related to the patient’s care, the quality of the diagnosis and planning, as well as the clinical maintenance follow-up over time.
+Although advances in Dentistry, materials and digital technology have significantly increased the longevity of oral rehabilitations, the durability of a fixed prosthesis is directly related to the patient's care, the quality of diagnosis and planning, as well as long-term clinical maintenance follow-up.

 How long can a fixed prosthesis last?

-A fixed dental prosthesis supported by implants can last many years, even decades, especially when there is appropriate planning and proper maintenance.
+A fixed dental prosthesis on implants can last many years, even decades, especially when there is proper planning and correct maintenance.

 Retrospective studies developed by MALO CLINIC, with follow-up between 15 and 20 years in full-arch fixed rehabilitations supported by four implants, demonstrated cumulative implant survival rates of 90.7% and prosthetic success rates of 98.1% in the long term.

-These results reinforce the predictability and durability of fixed prostheses when there is rigorous diagnosis, appropriate planning and continuous maintenance.
-Nevertheless, it is important to distinguish the implant from the prosthesis itself.
-Although implants show high longevity, the prosthesis may require adjustments, maintenance or replacement over time due to the natural wear of the materials and daily functional demands.
+These results reinforce the predictability and durability of fixed prostheses when there is rigorous diagnosis, proper planning and ongoing maintenance.
+Even so, it is important to distinguish the implant from the prosthesis itself.
+Although implants have high longevity, the prosthesis may require adjustments, maintenance or replacement over time due to the natural wear of materials and the daily functional demands.

-Currently, the materials used in fixed rehabilitations, such as zirconia or high-performance ceramics, make it possible to achieve highly durable results while ensuring high aesthetic standards.
+At present, the materials used in fixed rehabilitations, such as zirconia, make it possible to achieve highly durable results while ensuring high aesthetic standards.

 5 key factors that influence the longevity of a full fixed prosthetic rehabilitation